-1/ A business needs to obtain a Service User Number or SUN in order to accept direct debits.
-These can be tricky to obtain and in many cases banks refuse to issue them and push customers towards costly bureau services.
+1/ A business needs to obtain a Service User Number (a SUN) in order to accept direct debits.
+These can be tricky to obtain and, in many cases, banks refuse to issue them and push customers towards costly bureau services.

 2/ Setting up direct debit arrangements typically requires getting your customers to complete paper forms.
-Recurring card payments can be set up automatically.
+Recurring card payments can be set up electronically.

 4/ Failed or returned direct debits cost your customers money.
-Banks impose punitive charges if there are insufficient funds available in your customers account.
+Banks impose punitive charges if there are insufficient funds available in your customers' accounts.
 Recurring card payment requests are simply declined if the card holder has insufficient funds.
-Neither the card holder or your business incurs any charges.
+Neither the card holder or your business incur any charges.

 5/ Card holders typically have more than one card.
-If a recurring card payment request fails card holder can be asked to use an alternative card.
+If a recurring card payment request fails, card holders can be asked to use an alternative card.
 This process is fully automated.

 6/ Many account holders simply refuse to sign direct debit mandates because they instinctively distrust the system.